Last Updated on July 21, 2022 by Anne-Marie

 If you don't have any in your garden, you can use 2 teaspoons of dried herbs.
 Use a variety (oregano, basil, parsley, thyme, etc.) or 2 teaspoons of Italian seasoning.

-What type of sauce?
+What type of sauces?

-Or try my version of Alton Brown’s Tomato Sauce if you have too many tomatoes in your garden.
+You can also use a homemade recipe.
+Or try my version of Alton Brown's Tomato Sauce if you have too many tomatoes in your garden.

 Forming the meatballs